scrabbletank/farhome-rules/rulesdoc.md

 ### Seventh Level

-#### Curse of Obedience
+#### Curse of Haunting
 *7th level*

 - **Casting Time:** 7 AP
 - **Range:** 5
 - **Duration:** 7 days

-Curse a creature you can see to obey your every command.
-Make a spellcasting roll against the targets Willpower save.
-On success the creature must follow your commands to the best of their ability.
-You cannot command the target to hurt itself or take an action that would obviously bring harm to the target, such as jumping off a cliff.
-However you may still command the creature to take dangerous actions, such as defending you from attackers.
-A creature will only obey the last command, giving a new command replaces the previous command.
+Curse a creature you can see with illusory terrors.
+Make a spellcasting roll against the creatures Willpower save.
+On success the creature suffers from haunting illusions.
+Once per day as long as you are within 100 miles of the cursed creature you may spend 5 AP to summon a phantasmal horror.
+The horror is an illusion and only visible to the cursed creature.

+The illusion has 5 wounds and uses your spellcasting roll for all of its rolls.
+The illusion lasts for 10 minutes or until it inflicts 4 wounds of damage.
+Every turn it moves next to the cursed creature and makes an attack dealing 3 wound dice in psychic damage on hit and inflicts Hex 3 until the end of the creatures next turn.

 You can only inflict a single curse on a creature at a time.
 Casting another curse, such as _Curse of Misfortune_, ends this curses effects.

 You may target an additional creature for every level cast above 7th.

+#### Dominate Creature
+*7th level*

+- **Casting Time:** 7 AP
+- **Range:** 5
+- **Duration:** 8 hours

+Exert your will on a living, non-humanoid creature you can see, forcing them to obey your commands.
+The creature must have an Intelligence of -1 or lower and a CR of 15 or lower or else this spell has no effect.
+Make a spellcasting roll against the creatures Willpower save, adding a terrible die to your roll unless you are touching the creature.
+On success the creature is obedient to you, obeying any command unless that command would bring harm to it, such as ordering it to hurt itself or jump off a cliff.
+While under your control the creature may use your spellcasting roll when making Willpower saves.
+The creature understands every language you know and can communicate verbally with you, speaking in a way only you can understand.

+The CR limit increases by 4 for every level cast above 7th.

 #### Gateway
 *7th level*